Does your company have an IT department? Does this type of organisational structure look familiar?

 We therefore conclude that IT leadership should be about obtaining outcomes for the business, not about delivering on requirements handed to it, and this in turn requires deep changes in how we think about governance, risk, team structure - and ultimately, the very relationship between IT and the rest of the enterprise.

 Examples of business outcomes include increased customer retention rates, improved customer acquisition rates, increased revenue, reduced costs, process improvements or efficiencies, culture change, increased profitability, increased word of mouth, increased conversion, and more upsell and cross-sell opportunities.
 IT must be an integrated part of the business, not a supplier to it.
-IT can't change this relationship on its own, the Execs must come to this realisation.
+IT can't change this relationship on its own, the Exec Committee must come to this realisation.

 IT Leadership – Essential actions in an agile world